Belleville is the neighborhood in Paris where you’ll make surprising discoveries

 Unsurprisingly, Edith Piaf, the world-famous French singer, was born here.

 Added to this musical atmosphere is La Bellevilloise , a cultural and multidisciplinary hotspot where you can spend wonderful evenings with friends and family.

-If you’re taken by Belleville, please visit Lodgis website to check out apartments to rent in Belleville.
+If you’ve been inspired by Belleville, then check out the Lodgis website to see our apartments to rent in Belleville!